The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Model fitting

-However, the $\chi^2_\text{r,tot}$ is generally not a simple addition due to the above described change of \ac{dof} per observable and as the \ac{dof} for the whole model need to be taken into account.
+However, the total reduced least squares $\chi^2_\text{r,tot}$ is generally not a simple addition as \ac{dof} for the whole model need to be taken into account.

-We use the weights $w$ only to equalise the observables with respect to the number of data points.
+We only use the weights $w$, to achieve an equal contribution of the observables in respect to their amount of data points.
 Interferometric instruments at the \ac{vlti} have, per observation and frequency element $\nu$, the following distribution of data points for each observable